-This page shows how to delete an API and the App Engine, Compute Engine, or Kubernetes Engine instance that the API runs on.
+This page shows how to delete an API and the App Engine, Compute Engine, or GKE instance that the API runs on.
 Deleting an API removes it from the APIs list for your project in the Google Cloud Platform Console, and stops all services performed for that API, for example, API key checks.

 Because deleting the API doesn't stop the instances running the API, you must also delete the instances used to run the API.